A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Renormalizing the Green Function

-To regularize this mode-sum, we must find a way to express the locally-constructed Hadamard parametrix $K(x,x')$ as a mode sum and subtract mode-by-mode.
-In \cite{taylorbreen:2016,taylorbreen:2017} a mode-sum expression for the Hadamard parametrix was derived by first introducing the so-called extended coordinates:
+In the coincidence limit $\Delta x\to 0$ (i.e. $\gamma\to 0$ and $\Delta\tau\to 0$), the mode-sum (\ref{eq:Gmodesum}) diverges.
+To renormalize this mode sum, we must find a way to express the locally-constructed Hadamard parametrix $K(x,x')$ as a mode sum and subtract mode-by-mode.
+In \cite{taylorbreen:2016,taylorbreen:2017} a mode sum expression for the Hadamard parametrix was derived by first introducing the so-called extended coordinates:

 For simplicity, the separation in the radial direction, $\Delta r$, is set to zero but it is important to the development that the separation in the other directions is maintained.
-Expressing the Hadamard parametrix for the singular field in terms of these extended coordinates permits its decomposition in terms of Fourier frequency modes and multipole moments where, remarkably, the regularisation parameters in this decomposition are expressible in closed form for any static spherically-symmetric spacetime in arbitrary dimensions.
+Expressing the Hadamard parametrix in terms of these extended coordinates permits its decomposition in terms of Fourier frequency modes and multipole moments where, remarkably, the coefficients in this decomposition are expressible in closed form for any static spherically-symmetric spacetime in arbitrary dimensions.
+The details are rather complicated and the expressions lengthy so we relegate them to the Appendix, giving only a schematic representation below.
 In four dimensions, the result is